fbpx

 Developers of new build estates also likely have many available.
 They often need to be contacted directly (rather than via estate agents).

-Property management companies and agents might also be willing to put potential buyers or renters in touch with sellers or landlords.
+Property management companies and agents might also be willing to help.
+They can put potential buyers or renters in touch with sellers or landlords.

 Turnkey properties are common in areas with high quantities of renters.